Resources for COVID-19

 Tourism and hospitality sector guidance - for the tourism and hospitality sector, including procedures for staff and customer safety and an operations checklist.

 Hospitality sector statutory guidance - aims to increase hospitality industry compliance with measures to stop the spread of coronavirus (COVID-19), and keep the sector safely open.
-It applies as of 14 August 2020 until further notice to businesses operating in the hospitality sector.

 Hospitality Frequently Asked Questions - these questions and answers are aimed at providing further clarity to hospitality businesses following publication of Scottish Government sectoral guidance